-Two young men, Binaya Gupta and Nabin Thapa, stand ready to receive us at the gates of Mahalaxmi Cable factory on the Biratnagar-Itahari road; they are apprentices under a new scheme supported by the project ENSSURE, Enhanced Skills for Sustainable and Rewarding Employment.
-This project is implemented by the government of Nepal’s Council for Technical Education and Vocational Training (CTEVT) with financial support from the Swiss government (Swiss Agency for Development and Cooperation), and technical assistance from Helvetas.
+Two young men, Binaya Gupta and Nabin Thapa, stand ready to receive us at the gates of Mahalaxmi Cable factory on the Biratnagar-Itahari road; they are apprentices under a new scheme supported by the project Enhanced Skills for Sustainable and Rewarding Employment (ENSSURE), an SDC project implemented by Nepal’s Council for Technical Education and Vocational Training, the CTEVT with technical assistance from Helvetas.

 Technical and Vocational Education and Training (TVET) has long been practised in Nepal.
 However, combining classwork with work experience as an apprentice, known as dual VET apprenticeships, is a relatively new concept in the country (as are Dual VET short courses or on-the-job training, described in another blog).
 In working with business and industries and through the CTEVT, ENSSURE is piloting the concept with the aim of its eventual institutionalization.
 It has taken some time to establish the model, as it requires a close working partnership between training institutions and industries.
 Binaya and Nabin are amongst 40 trainees enrolled on the apprenticeship program at the Manmohan Memorial Polytechnic (MMP) in Hattimuda, Morang - part of a larger, pilot batch of 200 ENSSURE-supported apprentices.
 As apprentice electrical engineers, they have been hired by a factory that manufactures electrical wiring, motorcycle and auto parts, and cartons – with the opportunity to learn about electrical aspects in each of these plants.